-Education, training and Research on light based sciences and technologies Prof. Lopez-Amo is a full professor in photonics at the Electrical and Electronic department of Universidad Pública de Navarra (Spain) since 1996.
+Education, training and Research on light based sciences and technologies Prof. Lopez-Amo Is a full professor in photonics at the Electrical and Electronic department of Universidad Pública de Navarra (Spain) since 1996.
 He is the head of the optical communications group of this department.
 He has been Chairman of the Optoelectronic Committee of Spain.
 He has been the director of the Engineering Faculty and of the Electrical and Electronic department of Universidad Pública de Navarra.
 He has been the leader of more than 50 research projects and he has coauthored more than 250 works in international refereed journals and conferences related with fiber-optic networks, fiber-optic sensors, fiber-optic amplifiers and lasers and integrated optics.
-He is a member of more than 20 international Committees of Conferences, being the technical chair of the last International Conference on fiber optic sensors (OFS 2014).
+He is a member of more than international Committees of Conferences. being the technical chair of the last International Conference on fiber optic sensors (OFS 2014).
 He has supervised 15 PhD theses about Photonics.
+He has received among others, the Archimedes prize of the Ministry of education and science of Spain

+Advanced Course, June 15-19, 2015, Santander, Spain Event programmed inside the International Year of Light IYL2015

+Prof. Maria Luisa Calvo

+Vicepresidenta, Real Sociedad Española de Física (RSEF), Universidad Complutense de Madrid, Spain

+June 19: 9:30 h

+Invited Round Table

-He has received among others, the Archimedes prize of the Ministry of education and science of Spain Prof. Maria Luisa Calvo Vicepresidenta, Real Sociedad Española de Física (RSEF), Universidad Complutense de Madrid, Spain June 19: 9:30 h Round Table Round Table II: MODERATOR Education, training and Research on light based sciences and technologies Prof. Calvo is an Emeritus Professor, Complutense University of Madrid (Spain), Faculty of Physics.
+Round Table II:

+Education, training and Research on light based sciences and technologies Prof. Calvo Professor, ls Emeritus Complutense University Madrid (Spain), Faculty of Physics.
 She initiated research at CNRS (Paris, France).
 She is leading the Interdisciplinary Group for Optical Computing (GICO-UCM).
 She investigates in light scattering, photonic devices, and holography.
-She has relevant contributions in new holographic photomaterials.
-She is the author of more than 150 scientific publications.
-She teaches general and specialized courses in optics and master degree.
+She has relevant contributions in holographic photomaterials.
+She is the author of more than 150 scientific publications. teaches general and specialized courses in optics and master degree.
 She is concerned with young researchers education, professional issues and career in Optics and Photonics.
 She collaborates with the Abdus Salam International Center for Theoretical Physics (ICTP, Italy).
-She was Vice-president of International Commission for Optics (ICO) (1999-2002), Secretary-General (2002-2005, 2005-2008) and President of ICO (2008-2011).
+She was Vice-president of International Commission for Optics (ICO) (1999-2002),Secretary-General (2002-2005, 2005-2008) and President of ICO (2008-2011).
 She is Vice-President of the Spanish Physics Society (RSEF).